f-krause/veda_23_covid_dashboard/Ideas.md

 - How to assign colors to selected countries so that they do not change when adding new ones
 - different country names in geojson and OWID data (Swaziland vs Eswatini, Cote d'Ivoire" vs "Ivory Coast)
 - Some countries not available western sahara has no data at all, Mayotte not in geojson, etc.
+- updating the variable of the scatter plot with keeping the selected states

 </br>